Anna-Maria Shatokhin: Senior

-Anna-Maria became a senior in 2023, debuting at the "Swirl and Twirl" International Tournament in Udine where she finished 3rd in the All-Around.
+Anna-Maria became a senior in 2023, debuting at the "Swirl and Twirl" International Tournament in Udine, Italy, where she finished 3rd in the All-Around.
 In March she took part in the Fellbach-Schmiden Tournament taking the 5th place in the All-Around.
 On March 31 she made her World Cup debut in Sofia, taking the 30th place in the All-Around.

 In 2024, she competed at Grand Prix Final in Brno and took 11th place in all-around.

 In 2025, Anna-Maria switched to competing in group.
-At the 2025 European Championships in Tallinn, Shatokhin and the German group placed 10th in the all-around and won bronze medail in 3 balls + 2 hoops final.
-In August, Shatokhin competed at the 2025 World Championships in Rio de Janeiro, Brazil, alongside Melanie Dargel, Olivia Falk, Helena Ripken, Anja Kosan and Emilia Wickert, where they took 8th place in all-around.
-Together with Darja Varfolomeev and Anastasia Simakova, they won the gold medal in team competition.
+At the 2025 European Championships in Tallinn, Estonia, Shatokhin and the German group placed 10th in the all-around and won bronze medail in 3 balls + 2 hoops final.
+In August, she competed at the 2025 World Championships in Rio de Janeiro, Brazil, alongside Melanie Dargel, Olivia Falk, Helena Ripken, Anja Kosan and Emilia Wickert, where they took 8th place in all-around.
+Together with Darja Varfolomeev and Anastasia Simakova they won the gold medal in team competition.

+In 2026, the group started its season competing at World Cup in Sofia, winning silver medal in the all-around.
+They were 5th in 5 balls and 4th in 3 hoops + 4 clubs final.
+In May, at the World Challenge Cup in Portimão they won silver in the all-around.
+In finals they won silver with 5 balls and gold with 3 hoops + 4 clubs.
+In the end of May, Shatokhin and her teammates competed at the 2026 European Championships in Varna, Bulgaria, where they placed 5th in all-around.
+They took 5th place in team competition together with individuals and 6th place in 3 hoops + 4 clubs due to loss of apparatus.
+In June, they won silver in the all-around and 5 balls final at World Challenge Cup in Cluj-Napoca.
+They finished fourth in 3 hoops + 4 clubs final.
+In July, they competed at the World Cup Milan and ended in 10th place in the all-around and won silver medal in 3 hoops + 4 clubs final.
+They took 4th place in group all-around and 4th place in team competition alongside Varfolomeev, Pusch and Simakova.
+They qualified to both apparatus finals, finishing 6th in 3 hoops + 4 clubs and 8th in 5 balls.